McC4b3r/caberWordle/README.md

 ### Test Coverage
 - Tests were written for every component that resides within the components subdirectory of the project.
 This project has 100% unit test coverage.
-- Tests were written for every human interaction as it pertainsn to the Basic Requirements and Stretch Features yielding 100% integration test coverage.
+- Tests were written for every human interaction as it pertains to the Basic Requirements and Stretch Features yielding 100% integration test coverage.
 - There are 32 tests total that leverage reusable functions to consolidate test logic, and the tests result in 100% passing status.

 ## Available Scripts